paperless-ngx/paperless-ngx/README.md

 # Translation

 Paperless-ngx is available in many languages that are coordinated on Crowdin.
 If you want to help out by translating paperless-ngx into your language, please head over to https://crwd.in/paperless-ngx, and thank you!
+More details about adding new languages to the code can be found in [CONTRIBUTING.md](https://github.com/paperless-ngx/paperless-ngx/blob/master/CONTRIBUTING.md#adding-a-new-language).
 Some notes about translation:

 - There are two resources:
   - "src-ui/messages.xlf" contains the translation strings for the front end.
 This is the most important.